bluebird89/docs/Back_end/PHP/PHP.md

 php -dvld.active=1 -dvld.excute=0 at.php # excute =0 opcode在么 并不执行
 # Invalid argument supplied for foreach() in Command.php on line 249
 sudo apt isntall php7.4-xml
-# Trying to access array offset on value of type bool in PEAR/REST.php
+# Trying to access array offset on value of type bool in PEAR/REST.php on line 187
 mkdir -p /tmp/pear/cache
 ```